Cronulla sand dunes

-The Cronulla sand dunes, also known officially as the Cronulla Sand Dune and Wanda Beach Coastal Landscape, are an open space, heritage-listed nature conservation, and visitor attraction located on the Kurnell Peninsula at Lindum Road, Kurnell within the Sutherland Shire local government area of New South Wales, Australia.
+The Cronulla sand dunes, also known officially as the Cronulla Sand Dune and Wanda Beach Coastal Landscape, are an open space, heritage-listed nature conservation, and visitor attraction located south of Sydney on the Kurnell Peninsula at Lindum Road, Kurnell, New South Wales.
 Formerly, it was a site for sand mining, film making, and had use as pastoral property.
 It is also known as part of Kurnell Peninsula Headland and Cronulla Sand Hill.
 It was added to the New South Wales State Heritage Register on 26 September 2003.

 History

 The sand dune system which is also referred to as the Kurnell sand dune is estimated to be about 15,000 years old.
 It was formed when the sea reached its present level and began to stabilise, between 9000 and 6000 BCE.
-The Georges, Cooks and Towra Rivers flowed to the south-east beneath the present sand dune system near Wanda and joined the ocean at Bate Bay.
+The Georges and Cooks rivers flowed to the south-east beneath the present sand dune system near Wanda and joined the ocean at Bate Bay.
 This resulted in the isolation of Kurnell which was an island from the mainland.
 The rivers eventually became blocked with accumulating sand and sediment as the sea level rose.
 As the rivers gradually silted up they were forced into changing their course and were led out to sea via La Perouse rather than continue to maintain an opening in an ever-growing sand barrier near Wanda.
 This resulted in a tombolo being formed and joined Kurnell with the Cronulla mainland.
 The deepest part of the ancient river channel now lies 100 m below the surface at the southern end of the peninsula, near Wanda Beach.